List of John Deere tractors: Streamlined look

 In 1937, John Deere hired well known industrial designer Henry Dreyfuss from New York City to re-style Deere & Company's agricultural equipment, especially its tractors.
 In the fall of 1937, a John Deere tractor engineer was sent to New York to ask Dreyfuss to redesign the tractors.
 Legend has it that Dreyfuss was so intrigued by the project, that he took a train to Waterloo that very night.
 Dreyfuss learned to operate the tractors, and worked with them in the field to gain firsthand knowledge of the changes that needed to be made.
 The first two letter series tractors (the A and B) were the first to receive the new modern styling, and other models were added later.
 The Dreyfuss styling was intended to help Deere & Company compete with the forthcoming Farmall "letter series" of tractors, which, along with the Ford-Ferguson, were John Deere's largest competition at this time.
 Dreyfuss and the Waterloo engineers perfected the styled design that was used on all John Deere tractors, with only minor changes through to 1959.

 The 1930s and 1940s saw a large number of different John Deere models emerge, as small farmer.s emerging from their Depression troubles increasingly turned from horses to tractors.
 Deere & Company's GM model was introduced in 1942, and was made until 1947.
 Engine power was increased to 38 hp, and a new six-speed transmission was also added.
 The G model got a restyled front at this point, as did the other John Deere tractors models.
 The GM had electric start and lights added to its options.
 During its production time, the G tractor was available in hi-crop and single front wheel versions.
 The G was restyled in 1941, but did not start to roll off the assembly line until early 1942.
 Like the smaller A and B tractors, the G model had the six-speed transmission added to it.
 In 1946, the 1946 model "D" had a 501 cid engine, which was enormous for the day.
 Two new additions to the tractor line, the M and R models, were also added.

 After the models A and B got new styling, both tractors were given six-speed transmissions in late 1940.
 The A was 29 hp out of a 321 cid engine, while the smaller B was both 18 and 23 hp, reflecting the earlier and later updates between 1938 and 1946.
 The 14.84 Model H was given the Dreyfuss look from the time it was introduced in 1938.
 The H broke a fuel economy record when it was tested in Nebraska.
 This tractor also had three variations that came out in 1940–1941.
 The H tractor was 14.84 hp out of a 90 cid engine, and had a three-speed transmission.
-1947, all models operator platfoms were updated with, a cushioned seat, new steering cloumn, lights, battery, and electric starting which resulted in an inclosed flywheel.
+1947, all models operator platforms were updated with, a cushioned seat, new steering column, lights, battery, and electric starting which resulted in an inclosed flywheel.